aless124/aless124/README.md

 - 📫 How to reach me : **aless1#8622 on discord**

-- 📄 Know about my experiences : I'm currently in second year at Ynov Paris Campus , learning multiple language like Golang, python , java or even Frontend
+- 📄 Know about my experiences : I'm currently in Master at Ynov Paris Campus

 - ⚡ Fun fact **I really like to make video game with Unity but I'm terrible at making good design so they are all playable but ugly xD**